malramsay64/phd-thesis/02_Dynamics/standard_dynamics.md

 ](../Projects/Dynamics/figures/scattering_function_summary.svg){width=80% #fig:isf_relaxation}

-The timescales of the structural relaxation $\tau_S$ are shown in @fig:isf_relaxtion, which include the relaxation from both high ($P=13.5$) and low ($P=1.0$) pressure simulations.
+The timescales of the structural relaxation $\tau_S$ are shown in @fig:isf_relaxation, which include the relaxation from both high ($P=13.5$) and low ($P=1.0$) pressure simulations.
-These structural relaxation times are excellent examples of the non-Arrhenius temperature dependence of the dynamics in ortho-terphenyl (@sec:vtf).
+These structural relaxation times are excellent examples of the non-Arrhenius temperature dependence of the dynamics in ortho-terphenyl (@sec:intro_vtf).
 The fragility $m=220$ of the Trimer liquid is much higher than that of ortho-terphenyl, which makes it an even more interesting candidate.